Sambalpur Lok Sabha constituency

 Sambalpur Lok Sabha constituency is one of the 21 Lok Sabha (parliamentary) constituencies in Odisha state in eastern India.
 This constituency covers the whole Sambalpur district and parts of Deogarh and Angul districts.

-Assembly segments
+Assembly Segments

 Before delimitation, the legislative assembly segments which constituted this parliamentary constituency were: Padmapur, Melchhamunda, Bijepur, Bhatli, Bargarh, Sambalpur and Rairakhol.

 Following delimitation of parliamentary constituencies, this constituency presently comprises the following legislative assembly segments:

 Kuchinda and Deogarh assembly segments were earlier in erstwhile Deogarh constituency.
 Rengali assembly segment came into existence in 2008 following delimitation of legislative assembly constituencies.

+Elected members

+Since its formation in 1952, 18 elections have been held till date.